omlord10/tryTOdeploy/README.md

 This is a basic antivirus implemented in C. It checks executable files for known malicious byte patterns using a signature-based approach.
-The antivirus reads a signature file containing the virus pattern, the offset, and the virus name, and then searches the target file to detect potential infections.
+The antivirus reads a signature file containing the virus pattern, the offset, and the virus name, and then searches the target file to detect potential infections

 ## 📁 Project Structure